-- 7.43 This sections draws on information garnered from stakeholders, local agents and land-owners as well as Bakewell specific issues drawn from our survey for the Derbyshire Dales HEDNA.
-It should be noted that there is a limited number of commercial agents operating in the town and some developments/premises will be marketed by commercial agents within the neighbouring urban areas.
-This information is largely anecdotal and it provides some context of local commercial property dynamics.
-It should be noted that some landowners are also agents and vice versa. - 7.44 Agents inform us that Bakewell rents are slightly higher for industrial stock at £4.50 to £5.50 for relets, with newer commercial stock achieving between £6.50 to £7.50 per square foot.
+7.43 This sections draws on information gathered from stakeholders, local agents and land-owners as well as Bakewell specific issues drawn from our survey for the Derbyshire Dales HEDNA.
+It should be noted that there is a limited number of commercial agents operating in the town.

+- 7.44 Agents inform us that Bakewell rents are slightly higher for industrial stock at £4.50 to £5.50 for relets, with newer commercial stock achieving between £6.50 to £7.50 per square foot.
 Office rents are typically around £12 per square foot.
-There is limited demand in the town for companies looking to upgrade and expand premises.
-For comparison industrial and office rents in Ashbourne are slightly lower (Industrial £3.50 to £5.50 per sq ft, office £5 to £12 per sq ft). - One agent suggested that speculative development is unlikely in the Town given a combination of high costs of land (due to limited availability), high build costs (materials require to be in keeping with local character rather than the cheapest) and modest rent returns.
+There is limited demand in the town from companies looking to upgrade and expand premises.
+For comparison industrial and office rents in Ashbourne are slightly lower (Industrial £3.50 to £5.50 per sq ft, office £5 to £12 per sq ft). - 7.45 One agent suggested that speculative development is unlikely in the town given a combination of high costs of land (due to limited availability), high build costs (materials require to be in keeping with local character rather than the cheapest) and modest rent returns.
 Although a number of commentators at the stakeholder engagement event suggest otherwise. - 7.46 Although there was broad agreement that new build office development was unviable, one developer suggested that they could achieve the higher rents required to make new build development viable. - 7.47 Demand in Bakewell is mostly for smaller properties but this also reflects the space available.
 Most of this will be for local businesses to experience modest growth.
 There is also localised demand for storage space.
-One owner suggested that the local market was too small, particularly for services offices; and that some of the recent office developments had already been converted to residential. - 7.48 One agent commented that he has had virtually no enquiries over the last few years for office accommodation and that which has occurred was for very small premises for sole traders or for limited periods of time.
+One owner suggested that the local market was too small, particularly for serviced offices; and that some of the recent office developments had already been converted to residential. - 7.48 One agent commented that he has had virtually no enquiries over the last few years for office accommodation and that when enquiries did occur it was for very small premises for sole traders or for limited periods of time. - 7.49 One agent also noted that the lack of demand for office accommodation was manifest in the change of use applications and the fact that other new build offices (i.e. Deepdale Business Park) was not fully let.
+The agent suggested that there was a slowing demand for out of town business parks which could explain this, but that Riverside was not a good example as it is not really considered to be outside of the town. - 7.50 One landowner also suggested that there was once an oversupply of office space in the town but that the changes to permitted development rights had reduced the supply by helping remove redundant stock.
+Although they argued that the removal of low quality office stock had a positive effect on the town, it is worth noting that much of the change of use was of high quality offices. - 7.51 Most agents agreed that there was a small demand for industrial land at Bakewell.
+Again demand was for small premises for local businesses seeking to upgrade.
+There was broad agreement that there was a need to cater for the next stage of local business development.